-FOR IMMEDIATE RELEASE Thursday, September 20, 2018
+FOR IMMEDIATE RELEASE Tuesday, October 8, 2019

 Oscar Martínez-Hernández, a.k.a.
-"Cali" Found Guilty Of The Murder Of A Federal Bureau Of Prisons Correctional Officer Osvaldo Albarati-Casañas
+"Cali" Sentenced To Life In Prison For The Murder Of Federal Bureau Of Prisons Correctional Officer Osvaldo Albarati-Casañas

-SAN JUAN, P.R. - Today, after a 11-day jury trial, a jury found Oscar Martínez-Hernández, a.k.a.
-"Cali;" guilty of the murder of Lieutenant Osvaldo Albarati-Casañas, a Federal Bureau of Prisons Correctional Officer, announced United States Attorney for the District of Puerto Rico, Rosa Emilia Rodríguez Vélez.
+SAN JUAN, P.R. - Today, Oscar Martínez-Hernández, a.k.a.
+"Cali;" was sentenced by US District Court Chief Judge Gustavo A. Gelpí for the of the murder of Lieutenant Osvaldo Albarati-Casañas, a Federal Bureau of Prisons Correctional Officer, announced United States Attorney for the District of Puerto Rico, W. Stephen Muldrow.
 Lieutenant Albarati was murdered on February 26, 2013.
+On September 20, 2018, Martínez-Hernández was found guilty after an 11-day jury trial.

 On January 28, 2015 a Federal Grand Jury in the District of Puerto Rico returned a six count indictment charging nine individuals for the murder of Lieutenant Albarati.
 Defendants Ángel D. Ramos-Cruz, a.k.a.
 "Api;" Miguel Díaz-Rivera, a.k.a.
 "Bolo;" Juan Quiñones-Meléndez, a.k.a.
 "El Manco;" Orlando Mojica-Rodríguez, a.k.a.
 "Yogui;" Jayson Rodríguez-González, a.k.a.
-"Gonzo;" and Alexander Rosario de León, a.k.a.
-"Coquí;" are awaiting trial.
-Defendants Carlos Rosado-Rosado, a.k.a.
+"Gonzo;" Alexander Rosario de León, a.k.a.
+"Coquí;" Carlos Rosado-Rosado, a.k.a.
 "Cano;" and Jancarlos Velázquez-Vázquez, a.k.a.
-"Jan," pleaded guilty on August 13, 2018.
+"Jan," pleaded guilty and were sentenced in accordance with their respective plea agreements for their specific roles in the offense.
+Ramos-Cruz was sentenced to 309 months, Quiñones-Meléndez was sentenced to 285 months, Díaz-Rivera was sentenced to 129 months, Mojica-Rodríguez was sentenced to 204 months, Rosado-Rosado was sentenced to 140 months, and Velázquez-Vázquez was sentenced to 120 months.

-During trial, the government proved that during the period of time prior to Albarati's murder, Oscar Martínez-Hernández, a.k.a.
+During Martínez-Hernández' trial, the government proved that during the period of time prior to Albarati's murder, Oscar Martínez-Hernández, a.k.a.
 "Cali;" was incarcerated at the MDC facility pending sentencing in another federal drug case.
 Martínez-Hernández would consistently use cell phones and had other contraband in his possession while in the facility.
 Martínez-Hernández and other inmates were angered that Lieutenant Albarati, a member of BOP's Special Investigations Section, was consistently searching for contraband in the facility and challenged the leadership of the inmate population, including Oscar Martínez-Hernández.
 The government proved that Martínez-Hernández and these other inmates made a plan to pay individuals in the free community to murder Lt.
 Albarati as he went home from work.

 At trial, witnesses testified that Martínez-Hernández watched from his cell on the evening of February 26, 2013 as Lt.
 Albarati left in his white Veloster and signaled to other inmates who were communicating with the hired gunman using a contraband cell phone.
 The gunman waited on the shoulder of Highway 22 near the Buchanan toll.
 The gunman stalked Lt.
 Albarati's vehicle and eventually gunned down Lt.
 Albarati as he drove home.
-The gunman used four .40 caliber fully automatic Glock pistols to commit the murder.
+The gunmen used four .40 caliber fully automatic Glock pistols to commit the murder.